klamma/ar-for-eu-book/_chapters/chapters/display.md

 Handheld displays are displays that are part of a portable device, such as a smartphone.
 This offers the advantage that such devices are also equipped with multiple cameras, GPS, data connection, microphone and great computing power.
 Usually LC displays or OLED displays are used, as is common today.
-Plasma displays are out of the question here because they cannot be produced with such a low pixel density and they would also significantly increase power consumption.
+Plasma displays are out of the question here because they cannot be produced with such a low pixel density, and they would also significantly increase power consumption.
 These mobile devices are mainly powered by rechargeable batteries, which can lead to bottlenecks when using GPS and high computing power.
-The most prominent example of the use of HHD is the APP Pokemon Go, which was a hype in the summer of 2016.
+The most prominent example of the use of HHD is the APP Pokémon Go, which was a hype in the summer of 2016.

-[^1]: The company SONY developed a stripe mask which is used instead of the hole mask and marketed devices with stripe mask under the name "Trinitron"
+[^1] The company SONY developed a stripe mask which is used instead of the hole mask and marketed devices with stripe mask under the name "Trinitron"

-[^2]: Monochromatic color: light with only one wavelength; a single color without other color components
+[^2] Monochromatic colour: light with only one wavelength; a single colour without other colour components